 1. Keep Getting Outside – All Winter

 If you do nothing else on this list, do this one.
-When it’s cold and raining out there, it’s all too tempting to pull up the drawbridge, stay safely indoors and only open the door for your 2020 BFFs, the Amazon Guy and the Tesco Man.
+When it’s cold and raining out there, it’s all too tempting to pull up the drawbridge, stay safely indoors and only open the door for your pandemic BFFs, the Amazon Guy and the Tesco Man.
 But we all know that’s a mistake.

 Of course some days you may not get out and that’s fine – but don’t stay indoors for days on end.
-I had a bit of a wobble during the first weeks of lockdown in the spring and didn’t leave the house for two weeks.
+I had a bit of a wobble during the first weeks of the spring lockdown and didn’t leave the house for two weeks.
 Not recommended!
 My mental health took a real dive, and my daily step count was pitiful.
 As soon as I got back outside again, there was an instant improvement in my mood.

 A blast of fresh air will help you to feel more energised and can help to relieve stress and anxiety, amongst numerous other benefits.
 It’s also important during the darker winter months to immerse yourself in daylight whenever you can (especially when you live in pretty far north like we do in the UK and northern US).
 Your body, brain, and sleep patterns will all thank you for it.